FuelLabs/intro-to-sway/README.md

 owner: Option<Identity> = Option::None
 ```

-If you want a value to be null or undefined under certain conditions, you can use an `Option` type to specify the type when a value exists.
-The keyword `None` represents that no value, while the keyword `Some` means there is some value stored.
+If you want a value to be null or undefined under certain conditions, you can use an `Option` type, which is an enum that can be either Some(value) or None.
+The keyword `None` represents that no value exists, while the keyword `Some` means there is some value stored.

 ### Item Struct